-Before joining Pew, she worked on science and policy issues related to fisheries and marine wildlife at Oceana.
-She also worked for the Atlantic States Marine Fisheries Commission, coordinating the efforts of committees responsible for protected species and socioeconomics, among others.
+Before joining Pew, Wilson worked on science and policy issues related to fisheries and marine wildlife at Oceana.
+She also worked for the Atlantic States Marine Fisheries Commission, coordinating the efforts of committees responsible for, among other issues, protected species and the socioeconomic impacts of fisheries.

-Wilson holds a bachelor’s degree in biology from Loyola College and a master’s in environmental management, with a concentration in coastal environmental management, from Duke University.
+Wilson holds a bachelor’s degree in biology from Loyola University Maryland and a master’s in environmental management, with a concentration in coastal environmental management, from Duke University.